jeffscottbrown/applemusic/README.md

 do not set this value, a default value of `http://localhost:8080/auth/google/callback` will be used.
 The value must end with `/auth/google/callback` and you may change the host name and/or the port number.
-Note that this URL must be configured as authorized redirect URIs when configuring the credentials in the Google API console.
+Note that this URL must be configured as an authorized redirect URI when configuring the credentials in the Google API console.

 With those environment variables set, the application should be ready to run.